Customizing Your Trip : 10 Easy Ways (Part 1)

 Simply stated, a safari is a themed vacation in and of itself.
 It superbly indulges a traveler’s passion for nature and wild animals.

-3. Customizing a Trip: Look for Sports Options as a Fan or Player
+3. Customizing Your Trip: Look for Sports Options as a Fan or Player

 Sports fans are often rabidly passionate about their favorite team, player or driver.
 Fortunately, some cruises, tours or hotels/resorts offer easy ways to view world-class sporting action.
 It’s a rewarding way for travelers to customize a trip.